AtmSpheree/product-management.local/README.md

 # product-management.local

-A web application for products management
+A web application for product management

 ## Demo
 ![Preview of the application](/screen.png)